To read more about Jennifer’s journey (from rags to… well, nicer dish towels), click on each subject title below to display text and photos.

 Where’s that pet shop?!”

 We were intent on providing locals with a new style of delicatessen food that included more vegetarian fare and plenty of homemade soups and salad dressings from scratch.
 So it seemed appropriate to call ourselves “The New Deli.”
-In 1985, this style of food was definitely “new”!
+In 1985 in Pinole, this style of food did seem “new”!

 Tom helped run the café, doing everything except the cooking.
 He delivered wholesale sandwiches, kept the books, and maintained supplies.
 Within a few years, we were raising two boys as well.
 Our sons grew up at the café, crafting forts from boxes and decorating the back room with art drawn on sandwich paper.
 Always one to create wholesome menu items, I offered food at the café that we as a family would want to eat.
 We ate well.

-As the staff carries on the tradition of making and serving delicious meals to local patrons, I continue with my vision: To encourage other cooks in pursuing their culinary potential.
+As the staff carries on the tradition of making and serving delicious meals to local patrons, I continue with my vision: To encourage others in taking steps toward healthier cooking.
 In the process, family and friends are well-fed, and memories are created.

 Grateful for God’s many blessings, my hope is that you, too, will be blessed.